konstin/capybara/readme.md

 # Omni

-A framework to generate Rust bindings for arbitrary languages with minimal syntax.
+A framework for generating Rust bindings for arbitrary languages.
 Currently python and ruby are supported.

 **Note: This is in alpha stage.
 It can't do much more than static methods yet.**